 Hospital doctor shadowing & global health experience programs.

 If you don’t have any major exams coming up you could spend these extra hours just learning more about the medical field.
 Listen to podcasts, read books, do research on different medical specialties or learn more about what it’s like to be a physician.
 It’s a good time to explore the many options you have.
-Whether you are a future doctor, physician assistant, or nurse practitioner, there are many different paths you can take.
+Whether you are a future doctor, physician assistant, or nurse practitioner, there are many paths you can take.

 For a more hands-on approach to learning, you could try to find a doctor to shadow.

 Shadowing a doctor is one of the best ways to learn more about what it’s like working in a hospital and decide if medicine is the right career path for you.
 Job shadowing during winter break as a pre-med student can be highly beneficial to your career.

 Many pre-health students utilize breaks to get their clinical observation hours that will ultimately be required for most medical schools.
-It’s never too early to start getting clinical experience!
+It’s never too early to start getting clinical experience.

 Document all your hours of service and hospital experience for your future applications.
 It’s a good idea to ask the doctor you’re shadowing for a letter of recommendation.
 Make sure you ask them well in advance of when you might need it.
-Our mentoring doctors at Global Pre-Meds will be prepared to provide you with a personalized letter of recommendation that verifies your clinical observation hours.

-If you choose to find a doctor near you to shadow over winter break, the best advice is to start asking early because healthcare workers are busy people!
+If you choose to find a doctor near you to shadow over winter break, the best advice is to start asking early because healthcare workers are busy people.
 It may take some time for them to get back to you and there will likely be other pre-med students doing the same thing.
 We have some tips about the best ways to ask to shadow a doctor.

 You can also find a pre-planned shadowing program to ensure that you’re getting the most out of the experience and avoid taking the extra time to find the appropriate mentoring doctor yourself.